 Samuel P. Taylor State Park has over 2,700 acres of wooded countryside with a unique mix of coast redwoods groves and open grassland in the rolling hills of Marin County north of San Francisco.
 The park is 3 miles west of Lagunitas, 15 miles west of San Rafael and about 8 miles east of Point Reyes Station (and seashore) on Sir Francis Drake Boulevard.
-Phone 415-488-9897.
+Phone (415) 488-9897 for more information.

-Azalea Picnic Area This level shady area just beyond the entrance kiosk is on fairly compacted earth and may be usable in dry weather.
-Restrooms: There is accessible restroom with showers and adjacent accessible parking.
+Azalea Picnic Area: This level shady area just beyond the entrance kiosk is on fairly compacted earth and may be usable in dry weather.
+Accessible restroom with showers and adjacent accessible parking are available.

-The Cross Marin Trail is a paved, level hike and bike trail that passes through the park’s redwoods and meadows for 4.5 accessible miles and includes some interpretive panels at historic sites.
+The Cross Marin Trail is a paved, level multiple-use trail that passes through the park’s redwoods and meadows for 4.5 accessible miles and includes some interpretive panels at historic sites.
 The trailhead is beyond Shafter Bridge in the campground.
-Acccessible restrooms and parking are available in the main picnic area or Upper campground.
+Acccessible restrooms and parking are available in the Azalea Picnic Area.

 A beach wheelchair is available for use.
 Contact park staff or phone (415) 488-0291 ahead of your visit to make arrangements.